 For the firmware, you check this list.
 Choose one that is compatible with the controller you select.

-A number of instructions are available to help you build your Kossel 3D printer.
+A number of instructions are available to help you build Anycubic Kossel Delta 3D printer.
 You can check the following links:

 - Instruction from Blomker Industries